 Inescapable on the long walkways from departure lounge to gate, Trunki’s ride–on suitcases have long been the number one choice for parents looking for kids luggage that’s both fun and affordable.

 The original model remains the best.
-Available as everything from a fire engine to a pony, it comes with 18 litres of space, plenty for small toys, clothes, tablets and headphones.
+Available as everything from a fire engine to a pony - or even with the ability to design-your-own - it comes with 18 litres of space, plenty for small toys, clothes, tablets and headphones.
 It can fit easily into overhead lockers, meaning there’s no need to check it in, either.

 The case can be pulled along by your child, or dragged along by you with them riding atop, if you’re in a hurry to make your flight.
 There’s also a shoulder strap for adults - perfect for when playing with the Trunki becomes less than amusing and the rush is really on.